-Dancing With Fireflies is a lifestyle blog for people with Chronic Illnesses like Lyme Disease.
+Dancing With Fireflies is a wellness lifestyle blog for people looking to take control of their lives and health.
 I travel and explore the world in order to challenge my diagnosis.
-Along the way I share my stories, tips, and recipes.
+Along the way, I share my stories, tips, and recipes.
+We are advocates of using cannabis to bring our bodies back to optimal health both mentally and physically.

 Growing tired of the constant moving and never knowing stability, I just wanted to stay someplace and set down roots.
 I was tired of leaving my friends, scared about meeting new ones, and a place where children still believe in angels and faeries.
 (I still do)